 The platform was already the perfect gateway for brands to introduce themselves and their products to new audiences, whilst deepening engagement with existing customers.
 Instagram Shopping now provides another avenue for brands to directly connect with their customers.
+It has also provided a promotional outlet as influencers can promote a brand (e.g. Nike) and offer the likes of nike coupons, discount codes for the Nike store, or other special offers to help attract more customers.
 From product inspiration to production information, brand followers can now shop for the products they love without the guesswork.
 Product tags make this all possible.

 When someone taps on a product tag, they’re taken to a product description page where they’ll see: